NCI-CGR/TriosCompass_v2/Process_107_new_Chernobyl_data.md

 ---

 ## Get started
-Once the input files, resource data and the configure are ready, users may run the workflow using the wrapper shell script run_it_cgr.sh:
+Once the input files, resource data and the configure are ready, users may run the workflow using the wrapper shell script *run_it_cgr.sh*:

 ```bash
 cd  /data/DCEG_Trios/new_cgr_data/TriosCompass_v2